-Parts of the Sumela Monastery
+Sumela Monastery Sections

 Main Rock Church, chapel, kitchen, student rooms, guesthouse, library, and holy spring.
 This group of buildings was built on a very large area.
 The large aqueduct, which is understood to provide winter water to the entrance of the monastery, is leaning on the slope.
 A large part of this arch, which has many sections, has been destroyed.
 The main entrance of the monastery is reached by a long narrow staircase.
 There are some guardrooms next to the entrance.
 It is possible to go down to the inner courtyard by a ladder from here.
-On the left, there are various sections in front of the cave, which forms the basis of the monastery and was turned into a church.
+On the left, there are various sections in front of the cave, which form the basis of the monastery and it was converted into a church.
 The library is located on the right.
 The balcony section covering the front of the slope, which is understood to have been built in 1860, was used as monk's rooms and guest rooms.

 The central inner and outer walls of the monastery are decorated with frescoes.
 On the wall facing the courtyard inside the rock church, III.
 The existence of frescoes belonging to the Alexios period was determined.
 The frescoes in the chapel, on the other hand, were made in the early 18th century, and there are three layers that were made in three different periods.
 Its frescoes downstairs are of good quality.
 The main subjects dealt with in the frescoes, which were dismantled and have a very dilapidated appearance, were taken from the Sumela Monastery, scenes from the Bible, Jesus and St. Depictions of the life of Mary

-Ancient Monastery Built On a Cliff
+Ancient Monastery Built On A Cliff